-A motion sensor dog barking alarm can be a great choice for both of these purposes.
-The sound will definitely alert you when someone approaches the house.
+A motion sensor dog barking alarm is an entry alert that can be a great choice for both of these purposes.
+The sound will alert you when someone approaches the house.
 They can also deter burglars from deciding to enter a home.
-But do they really work?
+But do they work?

 Dogs Are Effective Deterrents to Burglary

-A number of studies of criminals have confirmed that dogs are an effective deterrent to burglary.
+Several studies of criminals have confirmed that dogs are an effective deterrent to burglary.
 From an informal standpoint, Jack MacLean in Secrets of a Superthief (1955) interviewed over 300 prison inmates, of whom 65% reported that a large, unfriendly dog would scare them away.
-However, when he reassessed their responses, he concluded that many who said they weren’t afraid of a dog were lying, and said that 95% of burglars would actually be deterred by a dog.
-In fact, a dog was second only to people in the house for scaring away burglars.
+However, when he reassessed their responses, he concluded that many who said they weren’t afraid of a dog were lying, and said that 95% of burglars would be deterred by a dog.
+A dog was second only to people in the house for scaring away burglars.

 This evidence is confirmed in In Their Own Words: Criminals on Crime (1999), edited by P. Cromwell.
 In The Experience of Being Burgled (1994) by P. Nicholson, objective statistics confirm that houses with dogs are less likely to be burgled than those without dogs.

-A 2012 report from The University of North Carolina (UNC) at Charlotte Department of Criminal Justice & Criminology also notes that dogs are an effective deterrent to burglaries.
+A 2012 report from The University of North Carolina (UNC) at Charlotte Department of Criminal Justice & Criminology also notes that dogs effectively deter burglaries.